 Calories: 84 Carbs: 1 Protein: 0 Fiber: 0

 With only 1 gram of carbs per serving, you can add this keto whipped cream to your favorite vegan keto desserts, like fresh berries, Chocolate Chia Pudding (using zero calorie sweetener instead of dates), Peanut Butter Granola, and more!

 I hope you love this recipe as we do!
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!

 Vegan Coconut Whipped Cream

 - 15 oz can full fat coconut cream chilled at least 4 hours or more

 - 2 teaspoons Truvia or stevia, or powdered sugar

 - Scrapings of one vanilla bean or 1 teaspoon vanilla

 - Place your mixing bowl in the freezer about 10 minutes prior to whipping the coconut cream so the bowl is nice and cold.
 Also, place whisk attachment on your mixer.

-- Remove the can of coconut milk from the fridge, and use a butter knife or straw to poke a hole in the firm cream, pushing down through to the milky substance at the bottom of the can.
+- Remove the can of coconut cream from the fridge, and use a butter knife or straw to poke a hole in the firm cream, pushing down through to the milky substance at the bottom of the can.
 Drain this liquid, reserving it for another recipe or smoothie.